jspsych/jsPsych/docs/plugins/jspsych-audio-button-response.md

 Audio files are automatically preloaded by jsPsych.
 However, if you are using timeline variables or another dynamic method to specify the audio stimulus you will need to [manually preload](/overview/media-preloading/#manual-preloading) the audio.

 The trial can end when the subject responds, when the audio file has finished playing, or if the subject has failed to respond within a fixed length of time.
+You can also prevent a button response from being made before the audio has finished playing.

 ## Parameters